sumup-oss/circuit-ui/MIGRATION.md

 ### Other changes

 - The deprecated `zIndex.sidebar` design token was removed from `@sumup/design-tokens`.
 Use `sIndex.navigation` instead.
 There is no codemod for this change: search and replace the old value for the new one in your codebase.
+- The deprecated `shadowSingle`, `shadowDouble` and `shadowTriple` style mixins were removed.
+Use the `shadow()` style mixin instead.
+There is no codemod for this change: migrate manually by searching for the deprecated style mixins in your codebase, and verify the changes visually.

 ## From v4 to v4.1